 '''

 import library

 read csv from

-https://priscilla.fitped.eu/data/pandas/space_titanic.csv
+https://priscilla.fitped.eu/data/pandas/space titanic.csv

+explore the dataset

 '''

 Load the data from space_titanic.csv.
 Examine the data in the dataset to see how many passengers who were travelling in groups were moved to another dimension (there were at least two in the group).
 The group information can be found in the PassengerID variable.